driskell/vagrant-reflect/README.md

 ## Improvements

 * Incremental transfer of file changes, accounting for the majority of a developers actions, instead of a full rsync of the entire folder.
+This will maintain server-side changes.
 * Feedback on what and when is transferred
 * Massively improved OS X performance by using a largely improved alpha version of guard/listen (see